Starry, starry night

 “Fragmentation due to human development is the biggest threat to the natural landscape here,” says Anne Stevick, NCC’s natural area manager for the Waterton east region.
 The area is prime habitat for moose, elk, white-tailed deer, cougars, wolves, grizzly and black bears.
 In addition to being hard on smaller species, light pollution is thought to affect top predators through reducing diversity in an area, disrupting the food chain all the way to the top.

-Thanks to a generous donation from The W. Garfield Weston Foundation, roughly 32,000 acres (12,950 hectares) that might have otherwise been sold to developers here has been conserved.
+Thanks to a generous donation from The W. Garfield Weston Foundation, 12,950 hectares (32,000 acres) that might have otherwise been sold to developers here has been conserved.
 In many cases, the sales and agreements with local ranchers have even allowed farming and ranching here to continue, while preventing the addition of roads, vehicles and lights that would disturb natural rhythms of wildlife